 If you have a Eurorack, the AJH MiniMod modules are superb, being modelled on the original Model D. The AJH modules are about as close as you will find to a Moog, without having Moog written on the front.

 If software and budget are more appropriate for you, the Arturia ‘Mini V’ is an outstanding software emulation, with the added advantage of a few extras that the Minimoog/Voyager couldn’t do, such as polyphony!

 One of the things that was so wonderful to see as the Voyager was released to the world was the huge amount of love that there was for Dr Bob.
 His fall from favour, for many, left a feeling of unfinished business, and the reinvention of such an iconic instrument seemed to square the circle.

 There were many people who were keen to get their hands on the reincarnation.

 One such person was Rick Wakeman, who also programmed a series of patches for the Anniversary Edition.
 Other celebrity users of the Voyager include Thomas Dolby, Hot Chip, Hans Zimmer, and Air.

-The Voyager was the last synthesiser that Bob Moog worked on, before he died on 21 August, 2005.
+The Voyager was the penultimate synthesiser that Bob Moog worked on before he died on 21 August, 2005 – his final synth being the Little Phatty.
 Moog Music has since moved on to other synths, employing a slightly different architecture, as seen with the Phatty, Sub Phatty and Sub 37, but the similarities and the heritage will always be there, as a reminder of everything that Dr Bob achieved.

 Moog is currently staying very tight-lipped about the shape of things to come.
 The company has been busy using up new ‘old stock’ components on rebuilds of their classic modulars, but with the price tag that these attract, the withdrawal of the Voyager leaves a gap in their product line.